The world has changed. As such, the way many of us do business has changed along with it.

 If you've ever lost your Internet connection in the middle of an important presentation, then you know what frustration is.

-Not only is this frustrating for you as the presenter, but even a short connection loss will also immediately destroy the tempo of your presentation, and you'll risk losing your audience.
+Not only is this frustrating for you as the presenter, but even a fast connection loss will also immediately destroy the tempo of your presentation, and you'll risk losing your audience.

-Because of this, it's important to have all of the software and tools fully prepared for your presentation before you go live.
-Spend a few minutes doing a dry-run to make sure there are no technology hiccups that could jump up and unexpectedly bite you.
+Because of this, it's crucial to have all of the software and tools fully prepared for your presentation before you go live.
+Spend a few minutes doing a dry-run to ensure no technology hiccups could jump up and unexpectedly bite you.

 5. Have In-Home Ground Rules

-But when you're presenting remotely, it's critical that you don't experience the in-home disturbances that will keep you from fully engaging with the audience.
+But when you're presenting remotely, you mustn’t experience the in-home disturbances that will keep you from fully engaging with the audience.

 This is especially true when sharing your screen.